xinwenfu/VChat_TRUN/README.md

 	```bash
 	/usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -q 386F4337
 	```
-	* This will return an offset as shown below
+	* This will return an offset as shown below.
+Note: the offset may be different from the one shown here. vchat here was compiled with gcc under Windows 10.
+Different compilers generate different code even if it is the same source code.
+For example, we are now using Windows 11 and Visual C++.

 	<img src="Images/I10.png" width=600>